ctrl-exec - Installation and Operations

 Pairing request missing from list-requests

 Agent may have failed mid-pairing (run sudo ctrl-exec-agent request-pairing to retry).
 Stale requests older than 10 minutes are cleaned automatically.
-Check ctrl-exec syslog for ACTION=pair-request.
+Check dispatcher syslog for ACTION=pair-request.

 Cert renewal not occurring

 Renewal is triggered by ping.
 Check CERT EXPIRY in ping output.
-Check ctrl-exec syslog for ACTION=renew and ERR lines.
+Check dispatcher syslog for ACTION=renew and ERR lines.

 Connection blocked unexpectedly (ACTION=rate-block in syslog)